Or: Learn how to write a performant* Linux scheduler in 25 lines of Java code.

 Tail Example Application

-I recently released the hello-ebpf library, consisting mainly of the bcc and annotation libraries, in Sonatype’s snapshot repository.
+I recently released the hello-ebpf library, which mainly consists of the bcc and annotation libraries, in Sonatype’s snapshot repository.
 Let’s use these releases to create our first application.
 This first application is a version of the HelloTail example from before.

 We start by cloning my new sample-bcc-project, which we subsequently modify.
 This sample project contains essentially the following three parts: